jshafto/app_academy_notes/w4_learning_objectives.md

     - names are cryptic by design
   - on amazon, this is the "session-id"
     - unless you're logged in, in which case the cart may be stored somewhere other than just Web Storage API
-  - more generally, cookies are small files (<4KB) that are left on a visitor's computer by a website, via a web browser. they store stateful information. can be modified with javasript through `document.cookie`
+  - more generally, cookies are small files (<4KB) that are left on a visitor's computer by a website, via a web browser. they store stateful information as key-value pairs. can be modified with javasript through `document.cookie`
     - `document.cookie = "cookieKey=cookieValue";`
     - session cookies are lost once the browser window is closed
     - persistent cookies have an expiration date